XcalableMP/manual/en/gmove.rst

      a(1:2) = b(3:4)
    !$xmp end task

-In previous example, the task directive divides the node set of 4 nodes into two nodes, the first half and the second half.
+In this example, the task directive divides the node set of 4 nodes into two nodes, the first half and the second half.
 In gmove directive which is in mode, it executes Get communication from array of second half node to array of first half node.

 .. image:: ../img/gmove/gmove_in.png